 - Protect the budget and reduce fraud — make sure your discounts target the audience.
 This includes grouping customers in segments with filters based on purchase history, personal attributes, reward history, but also things that are more dynamic like the cart structure or geolocation.

 - Approach the cross-channel way — engaging the right audience is only the first step.
 To get the serious ROI from your campaigns, you need to target customers at the right time with the channel they prefer and actually use.
 Be it email, SMS, push notification, livechat, newsfeed, banner, or whatever your customers keep in touch with.

 But in today’s, fast-moving world, the lab won’t be complete without some essential parts from the engineering point of view:

 - Web API — ever-changing customer trends make e-commerce challenging.
 To tap into new marketing channels your architecture should be flexible and easy to connect to new customer touchpoints.
 Separating backend from frontend with the use of API enables you to include new channels into your loyalty strategy without a fuss.

 - Marketer dashboard — to save tons of engineering time when your loyalty program is live, you might want to give control over the campaigns the marketing team with a dedicated dashboard.

 I know what you might be thinking now — that’s helluva lot of work.
-When you add up time for implementation, people training, and maintenance, the summarized cost will be a valid reason to question this loyalty strategy ROI.
+When you add up time for implementation, people training, and maintenance, the summarized cost will be a valid reason to question this whole loyalty incentives ROI.

-What kind of customer loyalty campaigns does Voucherify add to Braze and how does it take care of your loyalty experiments?
+What kind of customer loyalty incentives does Voucherify add to Braze and how does it take care of your loyalty experiments?